devpatrol1/spa-gifts-galore-proj/README.md

 # spa-gifts-galore-proj
-This is a sample E-commerce online shop project for a fictitious company: Spa Gifts Galore
+This is a sample E-commerce project for a fictitious online shop: Spa Gifts Galore